Castle of Santa Barbara in Alicante

 • Medieval walls and towers

-• The “Contramina”.
-War of Succession (18th c.)
+• The “Countermine”.
+War of Succession (18th century)

 • Dungeons

-• Park of Military Engineers (18th century)
+• Military Engineers Park (18th century)

 • Medieval

-• Governor’s House of the Castle
+• Castle Governor’s House

 • Archaeological remains of the Medieval Alcazaba